Codex Parisino-petropolitanus

 The recto of the first folio of codex Parisino-petropolitanus.
 The style is Hijazi script.

 The Codex Parisino-Petropolitanus (CPP) is an early Quran manuscript.

-The largest part of the manuscript is held at the Bibliothèque nationale de France, Paris, as BnF Arabe 328(ab), with 70 folios.
+Its largest part is held at the Bibliothèque nationale de France, Paris, as BnF Arabe 328(ab), with 70 folios.
 Another 46 folios are kept in the National Library of Russia in Saint-Petersburg.
 Two additional folia have been preserved, one kept in the Vatican Library (Vat.
 Ar.
 1605/1) and the other in the Khalili Collections in London (KFQ 60).

 The manuscript

 BnF Arabe 328 consists of six parts, labelled a-f.
 Of these, parts (a) and (b) were later recognized as having formed part of a single original manuscript.